Camp Connection Summer Camp

 What can our kids/teens expect during group time?

 Groups will be split up by age and will occur twice daily.
-The activities will include a wide range of interests so that everyone can both enjoy their typical activities and also be challenged to try new activities that perhaps they wouldn’t normally choose.
+The activities will include a wide range of interests so that everyone can both enjoy their typical activity of choice and also be challenged to try new activities (flexibility!) that perhaps they wouldn’t normally choose.

 Can you tell me more about what topics will be covered?